 Fun Biblical Stories Revisited, Enter John McCormick – Investment Perspective Wealth Responsibility

 In Detroit Michigan, I attended St. Elizabeth commonly known as East Side Vicariate school.
-Of course in the curriculum we were required to attend Catholic religion classes and attend occasional mass.
-The approach for children work by focusing on the stories of Jesus, which I found fascinating.
+Of course in the curriculum, we were required to attend Catholic religion classes and attend occasional mass.
+The approach for children works by focusing on the stories of Jesus, which I found fascinating.
 The stories seemed so well crafted particularly The Parable of The Talents and The Prodigals Son.
 When I was introduced to the work John McCormick produce on his take of the Parable of the Talents, my interest spiked.
 The story of the Parable of the Talents is a direct correlation for our wealth responsibility in modern times.

 Here is a summation from the back cover of the book.